amir-goudarzi/style-transfer-app/README.md

 ## Introduction

-This project allows you to apply style transfer techniques to images, creating artistic and visually appealing results using a smaller version of [Gatys et al's neural algorithm for artistic style](https://arxiv.org/abs/1508.06576), which generates roughly comparable results in a couple of minutes.
+This project allows you to apply style transfer techniques to images using a smaller version of [Gatys et al's neural algorithm for artistic style](https://arxiv.org/abs/1508.06576).
+The results could be generated in a couple of minutes.
 It utilizes PyTorch and pre-trained VGG16 models to achieve this.

 ## Features